CDRH/datura/docs/3_manage/post_omeka.md

 ## DRAFT instructions for posting data into Omeka API

-This is a work in progress and the `post_omeka` script currently does not work to post to the API
+This script is a work in progress.

 Running the `post_omeka` script will run the Datura scripts to generate a JSON file with all the API fields (this is what is normally sent to Elasticsearch when you run `post`).
 This first step is equivalent to running to running `post -x es -o -t` It then sends the generated to the Omeka Python scripts.